 Parking can be an issue in the tiny downtown of Calistoga but no so here – along with several other vintners in the same building they share a parking lot for guests.
 During the weekend when the nearby bank closes additional parking is available in the same lot.

 After selling their Calistoga winery, once again they are technically a Sonoma County winery as of our last update to this review, their production is currently in a winery in Santa Rosa.
-August Briggs established relationships with their growers over the years regardless of the change in ownership, continue to source from these same vineyards.
+August Briggs established relationships with their growers over the years and regardless of the change in ownership, they continue to source from some of these same vineyards.

-August Briggs produces several Cabernet Sauvignons including a wine from the historic and well-known Monte Rosso Vineyard located at about 1000 feet in the Mayacamas mountains in Sonoma County.
+August Briggs produces several Cabernet Sauvignon wines including a wine from the historic and well-known Monte Rosso Vineyard located at about 1000 feet in the Mayacamas mountains in Sonoma County.
 Production was lower in 2008 due to weather related issues and this vintage is concentrated and displays a very aromatic bouquet.
 More red fruit shows than dark fruit.
 This wine has good natural mouth watering acidity.

-Another varietal that in our Napa tasting experience is quite rare is the Pinot Meunier which is a close relative of the Pinot noir grape.
+Another varietal that in our Napa tasting experience is quite rare is the Pinot Meunier which is a close relative of the Pinot Noir grape.
 Pinot Meunier is normally grown in a select part of France and used as a sparkling wine varietal but it grows well in the southern/cooler part of Napa Valley and makes a nice still wine.
 Until 2013 August Briggs was sourcing this varietal from a vineyard in Calistoga (not a part of the valley known for this varietal due to the warmer conditions here).
 When the vineyard was replanted, August Briggs began sourcing Pinot Meunier from neighboring Sonoma County.